Disadvantage of Sole Proprietorship

 Sole Proprietorship

-Running your business as a sole proprietor has many advantages, but there are some drawbacks as well particularly in the long term and thereby it is the smallest form of business as compared to partnership or company.
+Running your business as a sole proprietor has many advantages, but there are some drawbacks as well particularly in the long term and thereby it is the smallest form of business as compared to a partnership or company.

 • Unlimited liability of the sole proprietor as he is personally liable for all debts and actions of the company.